 It wasn’t until I had worked overseas in Asia that I became increasingly self-aware of my experiences and lens as a Chinese-Canadian.
 My late grandfather was an active member for many years at the Wong’s Benevolent Association (as headmaster of Mon Keang School), but our language barrier made it difficult for me to understand his role or the organization’s cultural significance.

-When I returned to Vancouver, it became a personal mission to become involved with community.
-After connecting with the recently formed, small yet mighty “youth committee” at The Wong’s Association, we began plotting how to enhance intergenerational interactions within the organization, while cultivating relationships with the surrounding neighbourhood.
+When I returned to Vancouver, it became a personal mission to get involved.
+After connecting with the newly formed “youth committee” at the Wong’s, we began discussing how we could enhance intergenerational interactions within the organization, while cultivating relationships with the surrounding neighbourhood.